ErImranKhan/Mini_Project/README.md

 Deployment: Deploy the chatbot to a web-based or mobile-based interface, allowing patients to access medical advice and care from anywhere at any time.

-The Healthcare AI Chatbot has the potential to improve patient outcomes, enhance access to healthcare services, and ease the burden on healthcare providers.
+The Vita vault Healthcare AI Chatbot has the potential to improve patient outcomes, enhance access to healthcare services, and ease the burden on healthcare providers.
 This project represents an exciting opportunity to use innovative technologies to transform the healthcare industry and improve the quality of care for patients.

 <h2>Problem Statement: </h2>